-3.4 What restrictions are there on marketing Alternative Investment Funds?
+3.4 What restrictions (and if applicable, ongoing regulatory requirements) are there on marketing Alternative Investment Funds?

 Alternative Investment Funds for well-informed investors cannot be made available by any disclosure means not specifically addressed to this investor profile.

 3.5 Is the concept of "pre-marketing" (or equivalent) recognised in your jurisdiction?
 If so, how has it been defined (by law and/or practice)?